The Love for Three Oranges (fairy tale): Georgia

-In a Georgian variant translated into Hungarian with the title Az uborkalány ("The Cucumber Girl"), an old woman curses a prince to not rest until he finds the cucumber girl.
+In a Georgian tale titled "კიტრის ქალი" ("ḳiṭris kali"), translated into Hungarian with the title Az uborkalány ("The Cucumber Girl"), an old woman curses a prince to not rest until he finds the cucumber girl.
 He travels to another kingdom and steals a cucumber from a royal garden.
 When he cuts open the vegetable, a girl appears.
 He takes her to the border of his kingdom and goes to the castle, but the girl from the cucumber warns him against it.
 An Arab girl appears, trades clothes with her and throws the maiden in the well.
 The cucumber girl goes through a cycle of transformations (goldfish, then a silver tree, then tree splinter, and human again).
 She appears out of the tree splinter to clean an old woman's house, and goes to the castle with other woman to tell stories to the prince.
 The cucumber girl tells her tale and the prince notices the deception.

+In another Georgian tale, "ლერწმის ქალი" ("lerc̣mis kali"), translated as The Reed Lady, the king's son goes after a bride for himself and finds three reeds in the sea.
+He takes them back to his kingdom, releases a "reed lady".
+Eventually, an Arab woman throws her in the water and replaces her as the king's son's bride.
+The reed lady goes through a cycle of reincarnations (fish to tree to human), and the Arab woman orders her rival's form to be destroyed in order to hide her crime, but the reed lady survives in the shape of a tree chip brought home by an old lady.
+The reed lady comes out of the chip and performs chores for the old lady, who discovers her and adopts her.
+The reed lady eventually goes to a gathering to tell her story, through which the king's son recognizes her and punishes the Arab woman.